As well as taking care of our larger appliances, we mustn’t forget that the smaller ones need some TLC too!

-- A fault occurring with the electrical socket / fuse – the easiest way to test if this is the fault is to try a different socket or to change the fuse in the plug, both relatively simple fix it tasks which can be carried out in minutes.
+- A fault with the electrical socket/fuse – the easiest way to test if this is the fault is to try a different socket or to change the fuse in the plug, both relatively simple tasks which can be carried out in minutes.

 - Empty water reservoir – your iron relies on the steam generated to remove the creases; if the water tank is empty the iron won’t work correctly.
 Rectify this by refilling your water reservoir.

 - Limescale build-up – a build-up of limescale in your iron will prevent heat or steam from being produced.
 Use a liquid descaler regularly to clear any build-up and prevent this from happening again.

 Reheating leftovers, sticking in an easy meal after a long day, or fulfilling that beans on toast craving, your microwave can be a godsend!
 Wave any microwave faults goodbye by following these steps:

 - Regularly wipe inside and outside of your microwave to cut down on bad smells and keep corrosion from developing

 - Use containers that are marked microwave safe.
 Non-microwaveable plastic containers can melt and even leave toxic particles in your food.

 - Cover your food to prevent splashes and dirt in your microwave

 Microwave ovens can be dangerous to repair but there are a few fixes you can complete yourself just be sure to follow the safety advice.
 Check out these common faults you can fix yourself.
 One of these is replacing a turntable motor which isn’t turning.
 Here is our video that shows you how to do this: